aa-fiu-classes/tcn-6430-web/lab-7-openvpn.md

 - Highlights of the fun you had with the **server** part: good fun (successes), evil fun (problems and roadblock), and any other types of fun.

 - Highlights of the fun you had with the **client** part: good fun (successes), evil fun (problems and roadblock), and any other types of fun.

+### 14. Final tests

+Connect VPN and check your public IP address, e.g., by going to [https://whatismyipaddress.com/](https://whatismyipaddress.com/)

+## Conclusion / Submission

+In Gradescope, submit

+- Dedicated key file

+- Highlights of the fun you had with the **manager** part: good fun (successes), evil fun (problems and roadblock), and any other types of fun.

+- Highlights of the fun you had with the **server** part: good fun (successes), evil fun (problems and roadblock), and any other types of fun.

+- Highlights of the fun you had with the **client** part: good fun (successes), evil fun (problems and roadblock), and any other types of fun.